kyleqian/kyleqian.github.io/_projects/sounds-of-the-woods.md

 Sounds of the Woods is an audio-based horror game for the Oculus Go.
 Using the Oculus Go's 3DOF controller as a flashlight to ward off the unknown, players become increasingly reliant on sonic cues as daylight grows ever weaker.

-This game was created as a part of Stanford's course at CCRMA on [Neuroplasicity and Musical Gaming](https://ccrma.stanford.edu/courses/257-spring-2018/pages/overview/){:target="_blank"}, and is available for free on the Oculus Store with over a thousand downloads.
+This game was created as a part of Stanford's course at CCRMA on [Neuroplasicity and Musical Gaming](https://ccrma.stanford.edu/courses/257-spring-2018/pages/overview/){:target="_blank"}, and is available for free on the Oculus Store with over 2.2k downloads.

 <p><div class="vid-wrapper-yt"><iframe src="https://www.youtube.com/embed/3kUTf5dbFSs?rel=0&amp;showinfo=0" frameborder="0" allow="encrypted-media" allowfullscreen></iframe></div>
 <center><sub><i>My flashlight runs out of battery in the presence of a visually invisible creature.</i></sub></center></p>